jainamshethhere/assignment7/README.md

 ## Compile Watch Mode

-Run `npm run compile:watch` to make babel watch for changes in files.
-Make any changes and refresh the browser and the changes will be reflected.
+Run `npm run watch` to make babel watch for changes in files.
+Make any changes and refresh the browser, the changes will be reflected.
 Make sure you have started the server as per the previous step.

 ## Quick Preview

-Open https://jainamshethhere.github.io/assignment2/public/ for a quick preview.
+Open https://jainamshethhere.github.io/assignment3/public/ for a quick preview.